JosephLai241/shift/README.md

 # How to Set the Storage Option

-The `.shiftconfig.yml` configuration file only contains one line:
+On the first run, `shift` will create the `.shiftconfig.yml` configuration file in your current working directory.
+It only contains one line:

 ```yaml
 storage-type: timesheet